-Seamen wanted...needed...refreshment, and eateries on Harbour Street opened, closed and changed hands frequently.
+McKenzie highlighted that seamen wanted...needed...refreshment, and food at ports of call.
+Despite this demand, eateries on Harbour Street opened, closed and changed hands frequently.
 It seemed to have been difficult to be profitable in this business.

-There were two main kinds of eateries.
+There were two main kinds of eateries at that time.
 The public table and the dining room.
 In both examples there was a table d'hote, a daily menu that was prepared for patrons.
-The concept of a restaurant had not yet arrived in Kingston.
+The European innovation of our modern restaurant had not yet arrived in Kingston.

 A former dairy establishment that would have had a cold room

 that may have offered storage to food shops